cesarradtke/battChargeNotify/README.md

 The purpose of this script is notify you when reach this mark, suggesting that you unplug to avoid reaching 100 percent charge and, consequently, counting a charge cycle.

-Save the script file in ~/bin
-Save the launcher file in ~/Library/LaunchAgents
+Save the script file in ~/bin an the launcher file in ~/Library/LaunchAgents

 execute: